Winter weather can often present challenging and, at times, dangerous conditions for people who have a visual impairment.

 Dealing with the dark

-It may be helpful to carry a small torch to help to provide extra light, especially in unfamiliar areas and for tasks like looking at bus timetables.
+It may also be helpful to carry a small torch to help to provide additional light, especially in unfamiliar areas and for tasks like looking at bus timetables.

 Visibility

 It’s extremely important to be visible to drivers, especially during the dark winter months.
-We recommend wearing brightly coloured outerwear that stands out, or consider adding a reflective item to give drivers more warning by the roadside and as you cross roads.
+To ensure that drivers can easily see you, we recommend wearing brightly coloured outerwear that stands out, or consider adding a reflective item to give drivers more warning by the roadside and as you cross roads.

-You could consider wearing a high-visibility vest, sash or armbands to make yourself more visible.
+You could also consider wearing a high-visibility vest, sash or armbands to make yourself more visible.
+These are often utilised by cyclists in all weather conditions, so are fairly common.

 Mobility cane use in the cold

-If you’re using a long cane in cold winter weather, we recommend wearing leather/vegan leather gloves rather than woollen gloves, as these are not so thick that they reduce your ability to pick up changes in surface texture through your cane.
-Another idea is to wear a golf club cover over the hand which will enable the wearer to hold the cane in the usual way.
+If you’re using a long cane in cold winter weather, we recommend wearing leather or vegan/faux leather (sometimes called pleather) gloves rather than woollen gloves.
+This is because woollen gloves can be so thick that they reduce your ability to pick up changes in surface texture through your cane.
+Alternatively, you could also wear a golf club cover over your hand which will enable the wearer to hold the cane in the usual way.

 A light cane touch is recommended for fluffy snow and a heavier touch for icy conditions.
-Poking through the snow with the cane to gauge its depth and consistency is also useful.
+Poking through the snow with the cane to gauge its depth and consistency is a useful practice before setting out.

-Using the inner edge (or ‘shoreline) of a path, where there is one, should make travelling through snow easier as it gives you a line of travel and can prevent you wandering onto the road where the snow has covered the kerb edge.
+Using the inner edge (or ‘shoreline) of a path, where there is one, should make travelling through snow easier as it gives you a line of travel and can prevent you from unintentionally walking onto the road where the snow has covered the kerb edge.